Free screenings available as prostate cases, deaths continue to rise

 ZERO – The End of Prostate Cancer says if prostate cancer is caught early, it has a 99% survival rate, and if it’s caught in advanced stage, it has a 30% survival rate.

-Urology of Central PA says it offers free prostate cancer screenings (PSA and DRE) for uninsured and under-insured men age 40 + who have not been screened within last year.
+Urology of Central Pennsylvania says it offers free prostate cancer screenings (PSA and DRE) for uninsured and under-insured men aged 40 and over who have not been screened within last year.

 The screenings are available at two offices.
 To schedule an appointment, call: Harrisburg 717-724-0720 and Camp Hill 717-763-1174.